Maczosss/React-shop/README.md

 # React shopping cart

-# Step 1 create react app
+# |Simple react shop, made for an assignment in school